- Oops!Something went wrong.Please try again later.

 Esa Korkeela, CEO, Consti Plc, Tel. +358 40 730 8568

 Joni Sorsanen, CFO, Consti Plc, Tel. +358 50 443 3045

 Nasdaq Helsinki Ltd.

 Consti is a leading Finnish company concentrating on renovation and technical services.
-Consti offers comprehensive renovation and building technology services to housing companies, corporations, investors and the public sector in Finland’s growth centres.
+Consti offers comprehensive renovation and building technology services and selected new construction services to housing companies, corporations, investors and the public sector in Finland’s growth centres.
 Company has four business areas: Housing Companies, Corporations, Public Sector and Building Technology.
-In 2019, Consti Group’s net sales amounted to 315 million euro.
+In 2021, Consti Group’s net sales amounted to 289 million euro.
 It employs approximately 1000 professionals in renovation construction and building technology.

 Consti Plc is listed on Nasdaq Helsinki.
 The trading code is CONSTI. www.consti.fi